EFAP Section 3

 3. A county may select more than one Food Bank to fund.

-5. If a Lead Agency is also a participating Food Pantry, they only have one vote.
+5. If a Lead Agency is also a participating Food Pantry with a single vote, they only have one vote.

 6. The Lead Agency may also serve as the Food Bank if it has that capacity.

-8. Lead Agency and Food Pantries decide how to allocate EFAP funds.
+8. Lead Agency and Food Pantries allocation of EFAP funds.

-1. All eligible participating Food Pantries and the Lead Agency have the responsibility of deciding how to allocate the EFAP funds among the Food Pantries, Food Bank, equipment, Special Dietary Needs (SDN) food purchases, essential non-food items, and membership dues to the WA Food Coalition or other anti-hunger groups.
+1. All eligible participating Food Pantries and the Lead Agency have the responsibility of deciding how to allocate the EFAP funds among the Food Pantries, Food Bank, equipment, food purchases, essential non-food items, and membership dues to the WA Food Coalition or other anti-hunger groups.

-2. If a Lead Agency is also a participating Food Pantry, they only have one vote.
+2. If a Lead Agency is also a participating Food Pantry with a single vote, they only have one vote.

 3. Funds may be allocated to any category the Food Pantries consider the most beneficial for their area, from one of the categories to all of them.